Racist Voter Suppression Revealed in a Small-Town Voter Fraud Trial

 Turning to the courts

 Even Shelby can’t overcome the fact that there is very little fraud to justify these disguised attacks.
-The Brennen Center for Justice, a voter protection nonprofit, argues that allegations of widespread voter fraud are greatly exaggerated and that headlines claiming “thousands” voted illegally typically dissolve after follow-up.
+The Brennan Center for Justice, a voter protection nonprofit, argues that allegations of widespread voter fraud are greatly exaggerated and that headlines claiming “thousands” voted illegally typically dissolve after follow-up.
 This makes a Pearson conviction more than just cold water on get-out-the-vote work.
 A genuine fraud conviction, however wobbly, will be paraded around the nation, giving the enemy its elusive proof of fraud, as well as cover for even more voter discrimination.

 In the meantime, courts are stepping in to fill the void left by Shelby.
 In 2011, Texas Republicans passed SB 14, which reduced permissible voter identification to only seven flavors.
 Republican-friendly gun licenses were acceptable, for example, while IDs for students, who typically lean Democrat, were not.
 Section 5 of the Voting Rights Act initially blocked the onerous law until the Shelby ruling in 2013 allowed Texas to enforce it.